minhanhkhuat/minhanh.intern.focusbear/Kanban-Workflow.md

-Reasearch and Learn: Agile Workflows and Kanban
+Research and Learn: Agile Workflows and Kanban

     1. A kanban board is a visual project management tool designed to help visualized work, limit work in progress and maximize efficiency.
     It manages workflow by turning abstract into physical of digital cards that move across a board divided into vertical columns.
 This provides immediate, real-time visibility'